SRCH2/srch2-ngn/documentation/docs/index.md

 ```

 Any time one of the search methods of the API is called (such as
-`search()`, `onNewSearchResults(...)` will be
+*search()*), *onNewSearchResults()* will be
 triggered when the search results are returned from the SRCH2 server.
 Its parameters are:

-1. `httpResponseCode`: it indicates how the RESTful action was handled;
+1. *httpResponseCode*: it indicates how the RESTful action was handled;
-2. `jsonResultsLiteral`: it is the raw JSON literal as
+2. *jsonResultsLiteral*: it is the raw JSON literal as
 returned by the search server containing the search result;
-3. `resultRecordMap`: it is a
+3. *resultRecordMap*: it is a
 mapping of index names to their corresponding results parsed from the
-`jsonResultsLiteral` literal.
+*jsonResultsLiteral* literal.

-The `resultRecordMap` will never be null: if there were no results for any of
+The *resultRecordMap* will never be null: if there were no results for any of
 the indexes you've defined, the corresponding values for
-`ArrayList<JSONObject>` will be of size zero.
+*ArrayList<JSONObject>* will be of size zero.

 The callback function checks the status of the response, consumes
-the results in the map, and adds the results to an object called `newResults`.
+the results in the map, and adds the results to an object called *newResults*.
-Finally, by overriding the handler's `handleMessage()`
+Finally, by overriding the handler's *handleMessage()*
 superclass method, the results can be pushed to the UI thread.
 This
-handler is created when the `SearchResultsAdapter` is initialized in the
+handler is created when the *SearchResultsAdapter* is initialized in the
-`onCreate()` method of `SearchActivity`.
+*onCreate()* method of *SearchActivity*.
 Overriding this method to do this looks like:

 ```
 	private static class SearchResultsUiHandler extends Handler implements SearchResultsListener {